calmm-js/documentation/introduction-to-calmm.md

 Observable frameworks such as Bacon and Kefir provide a large number of combinators for observables.
-While most of those combinators have uses in conjunction with Calm^2, we are frequently only interested in combining, with some function, a bunch of properties, possibly contained in some data structure, into a new property that is kept up-to-date with respect to the latest values of the original properties.
+While most of those combinators have uses in conjunction with Calmm, we are frequently only interested in combining, with some function, a bunch of properties, possibly contained in some data structure, into a new property that is kept up-to-date with respect to the latest values of the original properties.
 We also do a lot of this.
 Everywhere.
 That is one of